 Is the Retired Faculty Association part of UNR?

 Yes.
 Our bylaws state that we are legally part of the University and that all of our funds must be held in University accounts.
 Consequently, we are subject to policies adopted by the Board of Regents and contained in the UNR Administrative Manual.

 Volunteer opportunities are being identified and compiled and will continue to develop as the RFA matures.
 Opportunities may include mentoring or tutoring students, mentoring current faculty, serving on university committees, participating in RFA committees, and others.
-Watch for future information on this website or contact us by email.
+Please see our Volunteer Opportunities or contact us by email.